 Hi!
-I am a researcher at IGN, the French Nation Geographical Institute, in the computer science department MATIS.
+I am a researcher at IGN, the French National Geographical Institute, in the computer science department MATIS.
 The focus of my research is to exploit the graph structure of spatial data to improve the precision and speed of learning methods.

 During my PhD I studied learning and optimization structured by large graphs (total variation, graphical models, etc).
 I now work on remote sensing application such as semantic semantization of LiDAR point clouds, satellite hyperspectral imagery and surface reconstruction.
 I have also developed an interest for deep models structured by graphs such as recurrent networks (GRU, LSTM, ECC).